 |Serif Fonts||Sans Serif Fonts||Script Fonts||Decorative Fonts|

 The Perfect Color Palette – Create a mood board and include all the colors that will compliment your brand and your product specifically.
-These colors can be taken from the brand logo, the product packaging, product colors, neutral tones or even from the brand message.
-For example, if your brand promotes eco-friendliness then you can use earthy tones like green, beige, and white as your color palette.
-This color palette should be used to guide your theme for the font, props, icons, picture background, and anything else that may be a part of your infographic images.
+These colors can be taken from the brand logo, the product packaging, product colors, neutral tones, or even from the brand message.
+For example, if your brand promotes eco-friendliness, you can use earthy tones like green, beige, and white as your color palette.
+This color palette should guide your theme for the font, props, icons, picture background, and anything else that may be a part of your infographic images.
 Too many differentiating colors can take away from your infographic’s aesthetic.
 At most, use a different shade of the color included in your palette.
 Take a step back and observe every element to make sure it looks elegant.

 Tip: Use apps like Pinterest to create a mood board of images, colors, and fonts that you like.
 There are tons of websites with mood board templates.
 Applications such as Canva can help create a branding kit for your brand.

 Choosing Attractive Icons – Your selection of icons should not only visually pop but also be visibly clear with the intended meaning.
-To add an extra layer of clarity to your icons, design it yourself using Adobe Illustrator or a similar software and put in some text.
+To add an extra layer of clarity to your icons, design them yourself using Adobe Illustrator or a similar software and add some text.

 An example would be a rabbit displayed in an icon.
 Now, many people may have seen this icon and would instantly know what it signifies but for those people who may not know, it would be helpful if the text “cruelty free” is displayed underneath or inside the icon.
 Icons are not only easy to read and understand but also invoke trust within the audience.